 Formal public comment periods will be established for regional transportation planning and programming efforts.
-Minimum comment periods will be as follows: 30 days for the update or amendment of the regional transportation plan, adoption of the transportation improvement program, amendment of the transportation improvement program (when such amendment requires amendment of the regional transportation plan), adoption of a transit system development plan, and adoption of a jurisdictional highway system plan; and 45 days for the adoption of the public involvement process.
+Minimum comment periods will be as follows: 30 days for the update or amendment of the regional transportation plan, adoption of the transportation improvement program, amendment of the transportation plan), adoption of a transit system development plan, and adoption of a jurisdictional highway system plan; and 45 days for the adoption of the public involvement process.
 As previously indicated, a public meeting will be conducted for some of these planning efforts-regional plan update and other major regional and subregional studies-and will be scheduled during this formal comment period.
 The public will be notified of the duration of the formal comment period in conjunction with the announcement of a public meeting, or in a manner similar to that announcing a public meeting.
 Should it be determined by the Commission or one of its Advisory Committees guiding the effort that a public meeting will be held for a planning or programming effort other than those previously listed, a formal public comment period of at least 30 days will be established.